How the IRS Uses Your Bank Records in an Audit or Investigation

 - Refer your case to IRS Criminal Investigation (CI) in extreme cases

 Even small inconsistencies—if repeated—can create a pattern of negligence or fraud.
+That’s when it becomes critical to get help with challenging penalties assessed by the IRS before they grow into larger problems.

 How to Protect Yourself